-- i) Parents are encouraged to get actively involved in the activities and administration of the Centre. - ii) Parents are asked to attend Annual General Meetings of the Corporations once per year in January.
-Please speak up about concerns or ideas and participate on committees or volunteer to be elected to be on the Board of Directors. - ii) Read notices to ensure you are aware of what is happening at the Centre. - iv) Parents are encouraged to help with fundraising.
-This helps keep daily fees low, supplies and play equipment in good repair and resources for staff current. - v) Parents are encouraged to get involved in their Child's Programs whenever possible i.e.: - Participation on field trips; - Supply Daycare with creative materials; - Attend educational lectures/films with the Staff; - Volunteer to be a guest speaker; - Read about your Child in their journal. - vi) Parents may not smoke or bring hot beverages into the Centre during regular hours, as both are not permitted. - vi) Anytime you wish to discuss your Child at length, it is best to arrange an appointment with the Staff and Supervisor.
-This will allow for privacy and full attention. - vii) Ensure adequate clothing and materials are available for your child every day.
-Please label all articles of clothing.
-The day care will not be responsible for clothing that is not labelled. - viii) Nap Time-please bring a labelled blanket to remain at daycare as well as a pillow if needed. - ix) Toys- no toys from home unless requested by a staff member for a sharing circle or other purposes. - x) Please inform the centre of any changes in your contact numbers, pick up persons ect.
-The centre will update child info yearly to ensure this is current.
-Please make sure any documents regarding changes are handed in a timely manner.
-These updates are also done with regular Fastoche updates.
+Parents are encouraged to get actively involved in the activities and administration of the Centre.

+- ii) Parents are asked to attend Annual General Meetings of the Corporations once per year in January.
+Please speak up about concerns or ideas and participate on committees or volunteer to be elected to be on the Board of Directors. - iii) Read notices, emails, and texts to ensure you are aware of what is happening at the Centre. - iv) Parents are encouraged to help with fundraising.
+This helps keep daily fees low, supplies and play equipment in good repair and resources for staff current. - v) Parents are encouraged to get involved in their Child's Programs whenever possible i.e.: - Participation on field trips. - Supply childcare centre with creative materials. - Attend educational lectures/films with the Staff. - Volunteer to be a guest speaker. - Read and write about your Child in their journals. - vi) Parents may not smoke or bring hot beverages into the Centre during regular hours, as both are not permitted.